baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 * Other recommendations:
 * Windows 10 must be used at both ends
 * Google Remote Desktop, RealVNC, AnyDesk (free remote software options)

+### Distribute via USB

+Distribution to observers can be done by setting up a USB with 3D Slicer and the Image Quizzer module already installed, along with encrypted study data and the XML quiz file.
+This USB can then be plugged into the observers laptop or PC and the quiz is ready-to-go.

+!!! tip
+    (VeraCrypt is an application that can be used to encrypt data and mount the encrypted volume onto your PC; admin